-If you haven’t already sent emails about your subscription business, it’s time to get started.
+If you haven’t already sent emails about your new subscription business model, it’s time to get started.

-If subscriptions are a recent addition to your business, start by emailing your current customers to let them know.
+If the subscription pricing model is a recent addition to your business, start by emailing your current customers to let them know.

 Been offering subscriptions for some time?
 It’s time to hit them with a strategic, well-timed email with an incentive.

-- The first subscription at a discounted rate,
+- The first subscription price at a discounted rate,

 - a free trial sized version which then converts to the regular sized product, or